-- Remove the four screws - - push the hand guard upward pull underside of fan housing away from crankcase and remove it downward.
+- Remove the screws (1) -

+- Push the hand guard upward -

+- Pull underside of fan housing away from crankcase and remove it downward.

-Use screwdriver or suitable pliers to carefully remove spring clip (1) from the starter post.
+Use screwdriver or suitable pliers to carefully remove spring clip (2) from the starter post.

-Remove the rope rotor with washer (2) and pawl (3).
+Remove the rope rotor with washer (3) and pawl (4).

-- Remove remaining rope from rotorthread the new rope - 3.5 mm (0.14") dia. and 960 mm (37.8") long - into the rotor and secure it with a simple overhand knot. - Thread other end from inside through the rope guide bush and through the of starter grip and secure with special knot do not wind rope onto rotor.
+Remove remaining rope from rotor thread the new rope - 3.5 mm (0.14") dia. and 960 mm (37.8") long - into the rotor and secure it with a simple overhand knot.
+Thread other end - from inside through the rope guide bush and through the of starter grip and secure with special knot do not wind rope onto rotor.

-- Coat rope rotor bearing bore with non-resinous oil - - slip rotor over starter post turn it back and forth so that anchor loop of rewind spring engages -

-Refit the pawl (4) in the rotor fit the washer (5) on the starter postuse screwdriver or suitable pliers to install spring clip (6) on starter post and engage it on the pawl's peg - the spring clip must point clockwise - see illustration.
+- Coat rope rotor bearing bore with non-resinous oil - - slip rotor over starter post turn it back and forth so that anchor loop of rewind spring engages - - Refit the pawl (4) in the rotor - - Fit the washer (3) on the starter post - Use screwdriver or suitable pliers to install spring clip (2) on starter post and engage it on the pawl's peg - the spring clip must point clockwise - see illustration.